Close Menu

 i.e (b + c )+ (a +b) = (a +c) + 2b

-Now substitute equation (i) in above
+Now substitute equation (i) in the above

 (a +c) + 2b = (a +c) + (a +c) = 2(a +c)